Maykanwara/E-Commerce-Back-End/README.md

 ## Description
-​This is to build a  E-Commerce-Back-End that will run in the browser and feature dynamically updated Sequelize.
+This is to build a  E-Commerce-Back-End that will run in the browser and feature dynamically updated Sequelize.

 ## Languages